common-workflow-language/governance/README.md

 from banks in the USA.
 (Donations from banks outside of the US or not in USD should be handled by wire).

-Ask donors to make the check payable to "Software Freedom Conservancy, Inc." and to place "Directed donation: Common Workflow Language" in the memo field.
+Make the check payable to "Software Freedom Conservancy, Inc." and to place "Directed donation: Common Workflow Language" in the memo field.
 Checks should then be mailed to: